 Our Group Facilitator's Guide covers alternatives to this agenda, goes into more detail and offers helpful tools.

 To build the sense of a global community among all those registered in the course, we will host live sessions on a monthly basis dedicated to making connections.
-The first live session of this season is scheduled for Sunday, October 11, 2020.
+The next live session of this season is scheduled for Sunday, November 8, 2020.
 Course leaders and all those currently enrolled in the training, anywhere in the world will gather in online sessions featuring science and policy updates from our co-founder Lou Leonard and the opportunity for breakout groups and discussion.
 (Yes, those who took our first EcoSattva Training might be glad to know that breakouts are back!
 While many of us can feel a bit shy in these settings, past participants have found the chance to connect in one-on-one and small groups one of the most valuable aspects of the training.)

 Participant registration is open!
 If you’re part of a group, your organizer should send you a special link for registration so that you can pay the group rate.